tamuri/BIOL0033/software_installation.md

 ## Installing the R programming language

-1. Download the [R distribution](https://cran.ma.imperial.ac.uk/) for your computer system (Windows, Mac and Linux packages available).
+1. Download the [R distribution](https://cran.ma.imperial.ac.uk/) for your platform (Windows, Mac and Linux packages available).
 2. Run the executable and follow the instructions.
 The default options are fine.

 ## Installing RStudio